 They have not done so since.
 I am very happy about that.

-After Game 7 was pushed back a day by rain, the Red Sox actually seem to be shaking off the historical, hysterical Game 6 loss.
+After a one-day delay, the Red Sox actually seem to be shaking off the historical, hysterical Game 6 loss.
 They lead the Mets, 3-0 in the bottom of the 6th inning.
 Bruce Hurst, with an extra day’s rest, is doing just fine.
 The Sox have chased Ron Darling.
 Sid Fernandez has relieved him.
 The Sox are just 12 outs away from their 1st World Championship in 68 years after all.

 The Sox make it 6-5 in the top of the 8th, so there’s still hope, but then Al Nipper serves one up to Darryl Strawberry, and he hits one out, and takes a leisurely stroll around the bases, allowing NBC to run about a dozen commercials.